limbo666/DesktopFences/README.md

 ##  2.5.0.18
 -  **Added**:  Custom animation selection for each fence
 -  **Added**:  Custom background color selection for each fence
--  **Fixed**:  Bug on fence movement across multiscreen systems https://github.com/limbo666/DesktopFences/issues/2
+-  **Fixed**:  🐛 Bug on fence movement across multiscreen systems https://github.com/limbo666/DesktopFences/issues/2
 -  **Changed**:  Start with windows option moved under `Options` window
 -  **Fixed**: Passing argument in `Run as administrator` selection
--  **Fixed**: Bug on portal fences causing program crash on startup when target folder is missing
+-  **Fixed**: 🐛 Bug on portal fences causing program crash on startup when target folder is missing
 -  **Changed**:  Code improvements on log function
 -  **Added**:  Basic `Hide` function for each fence

 ##  2.5.0.23
--  **Added**:  Heart menu to seperate rightclick menu item on fences
+-  **Added**:  ❤️ Heart menu to seperate right click menu item on fences
 -  **Added**:  Function to undo fence deletion (Restore fence)
--  **Fixed**:  Bug on fence removal causing program to crash
+-  **Fixed**: 🐛 Bug on fence removal causing program to crash
 -  **Changed**:  Lot of menus, descriptions, and other visual elements changed.
 -  **Added**:  Number overlay on tray icon that indicates number of the hidden fences